inchworks/picinch/docs/installation-setup.md

 ## Before installation
 - Set up a host system with Docker and Docker-Compose installed.
 For example, using a DigitalOcean [Docker Droplet][1].
 - Aquire a domain name, or add a sub-domain to a domain you already own.
 Set the `A` record for the domain or subdomain to the IP address of your server.
 The following instructions assume a Ubuntu Server host.
-Other Linux distributions may be similar (but CentOS/RHEL 8 offers a different technology).
+Other Linux distributions may be similar (but CentOS/RHEL 8 provides a different technology to Docker).

 ## Installation steps
 These instructions assume a Ubuntu Server host with Docker installed.
 A basic installation requires the creation of just two files on the server.